Menadione: Human use

 Despite the fact that it can serve as a precursor to various types of vitamin K, menadione is generally not used as a nutritional supplement in economically developed countries.
-Menadione for human use at pharmaceutical strength is available in some countries with large lower income populations, such as India.
+Menadione for human use at pharmaceutical strength is available in some countries with large lower-income populations, such as India and the Philippines.
 The typical daily dose is 10 mg oral or 2 mg parenteral.
 It is used in the treatment of hypoprothrombinemia outside of the United States.